jimratliff/GenoMac-user/README.md

 - [Appendix: Compilation of selected settings choices (NOT exhaustive!)](#appendix-compilation-of-selected-settings-choices-not-exhaustive)
 - [Appendix: Determining the defaults write commands that correspond to desired changes in settings](#appendix-determining-the-defaults-write-commands-that-correspond-to-desired-changes-in-settings)
 - [Appendix: What to do when you change the BetterTouchTool preset](#appendix-what-to-do-when-you-change-the-bettertouchtool-preset)

+## Executive summary
+GenoMac-user is the user-specific component of Project GenoMac, which configures any number of multi-user Macs, at both the system-scoped and user-scoped levels.
+(GenoMac-system

 ## Quick-reference cheat sheet for occasional maintenance
 (First time here?
 Please go to the next major heading, viz., [The role of GenoMac-user within the larger Project GenoMac](#the-role-of-genomac-user-within-the-larger-project-genomac).)